awjwhyte/Kraken-Futures/README.md

 publicMethod and privateMethod.
 The publicMethod is for making public calls

-whiles the privateMethod is for making private calls
+while the privateMethod is for making private calls

 The client is used as follows;

-in the index.js file of this project, you can create a new instance of the Futures class, and place method call with the proper arguments e.g.
+in the index.js file of this project, you can create a new instance of the Futures class, and place a method call with the proper arguments e.g.

 const methods = new Futures(); // create instance of Futures class